VilleViktor/censority/README.md

 Right now there is a small library for swedish and a bigger one for english.

 So when do you want to censor language?
 Let's say you have a "serious" blogg and some of the readers are commenting in a bad way.
 This is a way to sort out those words.
+Or you maybe just hate some swear words in some language ( not quite there yet though)

 ## How to use
 #### all();